uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### (i).
 Dijkstra's Algorithm:
 - Proven efficiency in finding the shortest path.
 -  Widely used in interactive maps with extensive documentation and support.
+### (ii).
+PostgreSQL with PostGIS:
+- Provides robust and scalable data management for spatial data.